KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gateways-module-tutorial.md

 #### Create an Oracle

-We use the [oracles](../customconsensus/oracles.html) Custom Consensus module to add external data to the blockchain.
+We use the [Oracles](../customconsensus/oracles.html) Module to add external data to the blockchain.

 The name of our oracle should be identical to the name of our tokens, `KMD`, and the data format must start with `Ihh` (height, blockhash, merkleroot):